 Parallelization#

 When programming custom algorithms in python, it can happen that our code becomes slow because we run a couple of nested for-loops.
 If the inner loops do not depend on each other, code can be parallelized and sped up.
-Note, we are parallelizing code on a central processing unit (CPU) not not mix it up with GPU-acceleration that uses graphics processing units (GPUs).
+Note, we are parallelizing code on a central processing unit (CPU) don’t mix it up with GPU-acceleration that uses graphics processing units (GPUs).

 See also